Congratulations on securing your place here at Lincoln Medical School.

 You may be eligible for University of Nottingham bursaries, subject to meeting eligibility criteria.
 Some of these bursaries will be awarded automatically, while the ‘Core Bursary’ and the ‘Nottingham Potential Bursary’, as well as other bursaries, can be applied for.
 Find out more about eligibility criteria.

-Please complete the form to let us know what size coat you would like us to order for you.
+Please complete this form by no later than 4 September 2020 to let us know what size coat you would like us to order for you.
+A picture of the lab coat and sizing grids are included in the form for your reference.

-As the Lincoln Medical School is a partnership between the Universities of Nottingham and Lincoln the arrangements for data collection and sharing are different to other University of Nottingham or University of Lincoln students.
-What data is provided to the University of Lincoln by the University of Nottingham and how this is used is explained in your LMS Student Privacy Notice (PDF).
-If you have any questions about how your data is used please contact the LMS Office in the first instance at firstname.lastname@example.org.
+As Lincoln Medical School is a partnership between the Universities of Nottingham and Lincoln, the arrangements for data collection and data sharing are different to other University of Nottingham or University of Lincoln students.
+What data is provided to the University of Lincoln by the University of Nottingham and how this is used, is explained in the LMS Student Privacy Notice (PDF).
+If you have any questions about how your data is used, please contact the LMS Office in the first instance at email@example.com.